 British Quakers in Parliament in the Nineteenth Century

-Quakers were able to enter Parliament from 1832, and in the rest of the nineteenth century there was a disproportionally large number of Quaker MPs They all defended their convictions concerning social issues vigorously but were not always popular with their fellow Members of Parliament.
+Quakers were able to enter Parliament from 1832, and in the rest of the century there was a disproportionally large number of Quaker MPs.
+They were vigorous campaigners on social issues, and were not always popular with their fellow MPs.

 Friends Committee on National Legislation (FCNL)

-The Friends Committee on National Legislation, founded in 1943, is a Quaker lobby organisation in the USA.
-It seeks to bring spiritual values and Friends' testimonies to bear on public policy decisions at the Federal level.
-Its management committee brings together representatives from all three Quaker traditions in the US.
+FCNL was founded in 1943, and is a Quaker lobby organisation in the USA.
+It seeks to bring Quaker values and testimonies to bear on public policy decisions at the Federal level.
+Priorities are decided by wide consultation among US Quakers.

 Hendrik van der Merwe